 It might seem like something out of a science fiction film, but by doing this, construction firms are able to quickly install, relocate, and dismantle their work area, while keeping construction noise to a minimum, and providing a clean and polished aesthetic to patients and staff working the area.
 Not only does this help keep hospital staff and patients safe by eliminating disruption to day-to-day activities, it also reduces labor costs compared to other containment systems, and the panels — which snap together to create the barrier — can be used over and over again, saving money on future projects, too.

-Our team has also used barrier systems with great success, in Elmbrook Hospital, Wisconsin Heart Hospital, and Aurora Hospital.
+Our team has also used barrier systems with great success, in Elmbrook Hospital, Wisconsin Heart Hospital, and Advocate Aurora Hospitals.
 Owners loved the cost savings, the health benefits, and the lack of construction dust.

 In the quest to keep hospitals operating smoothly during renovations, and patients and staff safe, a construction manager’s job is never done.